Dudley DeGroot: Coaching career

-DeGroot's early coaching career included Santa Barbara State College, which is now one of the University of California campuses, and Menlo Junior College, the college level portion of Menlo School which became Menlo College in 1927 and now is independent, although they continue to share the same campus.
+In 1928, DeGroot was hired as the physical director at Menlo Junior College—now known as Menlo College in Atherton, California.
+He coached football and basketball at Menlo for four seasons.
+In 1932, he left Menlo to become head football coach at San Jose State Teachers College—now known as San Jose State University.
+Russell Sweet succeeded him as Menlo's head football coach.

-From 1932 through 1939, DeGroot was the head football coach at San Jose State University, where he put together a 60–19–8 record for the Spartans.
+From 1932 through 1939, DeGroot led the San Jose State Spartans football team a 60–19–8 record.
 His best season there came in 1939, when his team went undefeated and had outscored opponents 324 to 29.
 As of 2006 on a list published on Mercury News of the seven biggest turnarounds for a single season in the history of the Spartans, only DeGroot is listed twice, for 1932 and 1937.
 The statistics for these are: the record for the 1932 season is 7–0–2 with a previous season of 1–7 and a margin of six and, the record for the 1937 season is 11–2–1 with a previous season of 5–4 and another margin of six.

 His next team leadership was at the University of Rochester, where he was football coach from 1940 through 1943.
 DeGroot's record there was 24–6.

 Moving to professional sports, he then took over the Washington Redskins, a National Football League (NFL) team, in Washington, D.C.
 Although they lost the NFL championship for that year by one point, 15–14, to the Cleveland Rams, the Redskins won the Eastern Division title in 1945 with DeGroot as their coach.
 During two seasons with the Los Angeles Dons of the new All-America Football Conference, DeGroot's record was 14–12–2.

 DeGroot returned to collegiate coaching as the head football coach at West Virginia University during 1948 through 1949.
 His record for the West Virginia Mountaineers was 13–9–1.
 At the University of New Mexico from 1950 through 1952, DeGroot's record was 13–17 for the Lobos.